The Double Refuge ✝︎ Saint Francis: Pascal’s Wager 1

 Let us weigh the gain and the loss in wagering that God exists.
 Let us estimate these two cases: if you win, you win everything; if you lose, you lose nothing.
 Wager, then, without hesitation, that He exists.

-I think Pascal’s wager is provocative and influential, yet ultimately a limited — and limiting — proposition.
-In the wager, Pascal encourages a belief which he sees as opening up the meaning of the universe, yet I’d argue that he also unintentionally encourages a stark, unhelpful division between believers and unbelievers.
+Pascal’s wager is provocative and influential, yet it also raises a number of problems.
+The main problems are that it divides belief off from disbelief in a clear and simple way (heads or tails) and in a very complex way, in which the entire range of religious sensibility is reduced to being a function of an individual credo.
+In the wager, Pascal encourages a belief which he sees as opening up the meaning of the universe, yet I’d argue that he also unintentionally encourages a stark, unhelpful division between belief and disbelief.
+This division sidelines diverse modes of belief as well as the rich range and texture of doubt between.

-The wager gives a mathematical, probability-based argument for believing in an idealistic vision of this life and the afterlife, rather than believing that our lives are finite and determined by random and mechanical forces and factors.
-Yet Pascal’s simple logic has several drawbacks — not from the universal hope of universal benevolence and eternal life, but from the specific and extreme outcomes he suggests if one doesn’t choose belief.
+Pascal’s wager gives a mathematical, probability-based argument for believing in an idealistic vision of this life and the afterlife — rather than believing that our lives are finite and determined by random and mechanical forces and factors.
+Yet Pascal’s simple logic has several flaws, chief among them the specific and extreme outcomes he suggests if one doesn’t choose belief.

-I have no problem with the idea that belief gives you the expectation of infinity (God) and eternity (both God and the afterlife), although of course it may also give you (at least according to Pascal’s Catholicism), eternal torture as well.
-Yet leaving this aside, my main objection is that doubters and unbelievers can’t be left with nothing or some splintered or watered-down version of reality.
-They still live in the same amazing cosmos and in the same amazing body that believers live in.
-They still breathe the same air, imagine the same art, and have the same joys and sorrows.
+Belief gives you the expectation of infinity (God) and eternity (both God and the afterlife), yet it may also give you (at least according to Pascal’s Catholicism), eternal torture as well.
+Moreover, according to Pascal’s logic, doubters and unbelievers are left with nothing, or with some splintered or watered-down version of reality.
+And yet how can this be, when they still live in the same amazing cosmos and in the same amazing body that believers live in?
+How are they so suddenly bereft when they still breathe the same air, imagine the same art, and have the same joys and challenges?

 In general, the wager tends to close down interest in the secular, physical world.
 This becomes even more clear when we remember that Pascal believes that the universe is an infinite abyss, and that the only thing that can save us from this abyss is God’s infinity, which fills everything with light: